uziminhas/pharma_react_blockchain/README.md

 (7) Click "Query latest prescription" button after transaction has been mined/confirmed.
 You will see the recently submitted prescription data in the browser's console, reflecting the state change of the smart contract.

+(8) Refresh the page to send/sign another prescription.

 ## Checking test cases
 ```
 $ truffle compile